-What Do You Do If Your Partner Is Allergic To Your Dog?
-Experts Weigh In
+Experts Say This Is What You Should Do If Your Partner Is Allergic To Your Dog

 Many people have two loves in their life: their pup and their human partner.
 But what are you supposed to do if your partner is allergic to your dog?
 Besides the super sad solution of getting rid of one cutie or the other, there are a couple of other tactics for making the relationship a little more comfortable on your human love, according to experts.